SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsection{RESTA}

 RESTA~\citep{bhardwaj2024languagemodelshomersimpson} constructs a safety vector by fine-tuning a model on harmful data and negating the resulting LoRA parameters.
 Since the original dataset used in \citet{bhardwaj2024languagemodelshomersimpson} is unavailable, we replicate RESTA using AdvBench \citep{zou2023universal} and HarmfulQA \citep{bhardwaj2023redteaming}.
-We evaluate both linear merging and DARE-linear merging, exploring densities from 0.1 to 0.5, and weightings from [1.0, 0.5] to [1.0, 0.1] in addition to ranges that sum up to one (see \ref{sec:E_3}.
+We evaluate both linear and DARE-linear merging and explore densities from 0.1 to 0.5, as well as weighting factors \( \alpha \in [0.1, 0.5] \).